 Presentation Layer

-The Presentation layer is responsible for translating data between the format the application uses and the format the network requires.
-It handles three main tasks: data format translation (converting between character sets like ASCII and EBCDIC), encryption and decryption (TLS/SSL operates here conceptually), and compression (reducing the size of data before transmission).
+The Presentation layer translates data between the format the application uses and the format the network requires.
+It handles three main jobs.
+Format translation converts between character sets like ASCII and EBCDIC.
+Encryption and decryption happen here conceptually, which is where TLS/SSL is usually placed.
+Compression shrinks data before transmission.

-Protocols and standards: TLS/SSL, JPEG, GIF, PNG, MPEG, ASCII, EBCDIC, encryption algorithms
+Protocols and standards: TLS/SSL, JPEG, GIF, PNG, MPEG, ASCII, EBCDIC

-When you would think about this layer: A user connects to a website and gets a certificate error.
-The HTTPS handshake — where the browser and server negotiate encryption — is failing at the Presentation layer.
-Or suppose two systems exchange data files but one interprets the characters incorrectly; that is a Presentation-layer encoding mismatch.
+When you think about this layer: A user connects to a website and gets a certificate error.
+The HTTPS handshake, where browser and server negotiate encryption, is failing at the Presentation layer.
+Encoding mismatches between systems are also Presentation-layer problems.

 Session Layer